codlark/cls/docs/Layout-and-Elements.md

 ### `image`

 An `image` element displas an image.
-If either of an image's `width` or `height` is `0` (the default for images) then that dimension is set to the image size, while the other dimension is left alone.
-Thus when `width` and `height` are both `0` the image will be draw at full size.
-THIS NEEDS TO BE EDITED WHEN IMAGE SIZE GETS CHANGED

  * `source: FILENAME` - the image file to load, several filetypes are recognized but png is recommended.
 The default value is no value
  * `keepAspectRatio: TOGGLE` - whether to keep the aspect ratio when resizing the image.
-If `true` the image will be scaled the same amount in both directions to a size that will fit within the size defined by `width` and `height`, if `false` the image will be whatever size is specified by `width` and `height` regardless of aspect ratio.
 The default value is `true`

+The final size to render an images uses the below algorithm.
+In all these cases the final size of the element will affect any contained elements that are positioned with `center`.

+ - If both `width` and `height` are `0` the image is draw at full size, reguardless of `keepAspectRatio`.
+This is the default behavior.
+ - If `keepAspectRatio` is `true` and either `width` or `height` is `0` the image will be scaled evenly according to the other.
+ - If `keepAspectRatio` is `true` the image will be scaled evenly according to the smaller of `width` and `height`.
+ - If `keepAspectRatio` is `false` the image will be scaled to exactly what `width` and `height` specify.

 ### Shapes